 What are you doing, Chase?
 Flashing your neck to a vampire.
 As ideas go it’s not of the good.

 Cordelia’s fingers trailed down the cord of her neck slipping sensually to her collar bone and then across the buttons of her top to press her palm against her belly.
 Her breasts felt tight against her leather top, the nipples tender peaks that rubbed with every breath.

-The memory of his kiss and the way he’d pierced her wrist with his fangs made Cordelia shudder with want.
+The memory of their kisses and the way he’d pierced her wrist with his fangs made Cordelia shudder with want.
 Unconsciously, she moved the wrist in a circle over her belly staving off the hunger, yet stimulating it at the same time.
 One word from him and she throbbed, her body instantly ready.

 God, she’d never felt so horny before.
 There was no denying it this time.
 Not like before when she didn’t know Angel was a vampire.
 Cordelia watched him moving toward her in that calm graceful way that looked so unrushed as if he had all the time in the world.
 Like he knew he had her cornered.

 One last instinctive urge rose up inside her, a silent scream telling her to pay attention.
 It was too late.
 Drowned out by the flood of feelings that swept over everything any thought of escaping what was to come was swallowed up in the maelstrom.

 “Kitten, you look good enough to eat,” Angelus licked his lips.
 Poured into red leather and a pair of four inch heels Cordelia looked even hotter than usual, a temptation that no vampire would resist.
 He certainly wasn’t going to.
 “But then you always do.
 I like it,” he added as his gaze left her flushed, heat curling between her thighs, making her wet.

 “This old thing?”
 Cordelia shrugged.
 First time she’d worn it like this.
 Looking sexy was one thing, but this was deliberately pure skank.
 Not her style, but who cared as long as he liked it.